falkr/ttm4175/pages/prep-networking-1.md

 video: AkxqkoxErRk
 ---

-If you want to know some more the Internet and network stacks the following video is also very interesting.
+If you want to know some more about the Internet and network stacks the following video is also very interesting.

 ---
 type: youtube